vcadillog/flutter_firebase_login_bloc_pattern/README.md

 # Firebase flutter login

 Firebase login extending flutter_login library and flutter_bloc guide, added verification login and recover passowrd logic.

+### How to use

+Follow the firebase official documentation https://firebase.google.com/docs/flutter/setup

+And add the generated firebase_options.dart to the /lib directory.

 ## Warning